Fan Yang (artist)

 Fan Yang (born 1962) is a Canadian bubble artist.
+Among his productions is the Gazillion Bubble Show, an off-Broadway production that has run for nearly 20 years.

 Early life

 Fan Yang was born in Vietnam in 1962; his father is Hungarian and his mother is a Haiphong native.

 Career

-He has earned international acclaim as a result of his complex displays of bubble theater.
-In addition to performing, he has developed his own bubble solution formulas and equipment to create bubbles.
-Fan Yang has broken bubble-related world records on numerous occasions.
-Yang produces a show, the Gazillion Bubble Show, in New York City, and has staged it elsewhere, including Las Vegas.
-His wife, Ana Yang, performs the show in his absence.
+Yang has earned international notice as a result of his complex displays of bubble theater.
+He developed his own bubble solution formulas and equipment to create bubbles and has broken bubble-related world records on numerous occasions.
+Yang produces the Gazillion Bubble Show, a family-friendly "multimedia presentation" in which he "entertains with bubble sculpture, music, laser effects and video projections [and] incorporates ... lots of audience participation ... encasing volunteers in bubbles".
+The show has run off-Broadway in New York City for nearly 20 years and is set to close on September 7, 2026, after 6,802 performances.
+Due to heightened demand after the announced closing, the show was extended through January 17, 2027.
+He has staged it elsewhere, including Las Vegas, Nevada.
+His wife, Ana Yang, has performed the show in his absence.

 World records

-Fan's first 11 world records are all unique in the field of bubbles.
+Fan's first 11 world records related to bubbles: